 The applicant will be required to submit activity report, including financial report,

-within one month after the project is over.
+within one month after the completion of the project.
 8. Application Deadline

 8.1 Three months before the starting day of the project.
 The application is open throughout the